Georgetown Paint Out

 Once inside you will experience a spacious wood-paneled, brick- walled studio with high ceilings.
 In addition to track lights, lighting is provided by two bay windows and hanging lanterns that provide a warm, glowing ambiance.
 Two passageways filled with art lead to a rose garden used for workshops and social functions.

-Fifteen to twenty local artists contribute their work, including gourds, pottery, glassware, photography, watercolors, oils, pastels, sculptures, glass mosaics, jewelry and greeting cards.
+Fifteen to twenty local artists contribute their work, including gourds, pottery, glassware, photography, watercolors, oils, pastels, sculptures, stained glass, jewelry,wood art, and greeting cards.
 Most members live on the Georgetown Divide, in the small towns between the Middle and South Forks of the American River.
 This small but vital group has been providing local artists and students with a venue to display their work, as well as offering workshops, demonstrations, and art classes to students at the gallery and the Georgetown library.

 A Bit of History

-The gallery was born three years ago thanks to a concept of Jan Rose, who worked to involve a core group of artists in the project.
+The gallery was born thanks to a concept of Jan Rose, who worked to involve a core group of artists in the project.
 The energy and resources of that group provided the tipping point enabling the doors to open officially on a sunny day in July, 2010.
 More than 200 visitors enjoyed music by local musicians, food and beverages, and door prizes and the work of our local artists.
-The guests were also impressed with the charm of the wooden floors, bow-front windows and brick walls of the old building combined with new track lighting and handsome wooden pedestals crafted by Golden Sierra High School Regional Occupation Program students.
+The guests were also impressed with the charm of the wooden floors, bow-front windows and brick walls of the old building combined with new track lighting and handsome wooden pedestals crafted by Golden Sierra High School Regional Occupation Program students under the direction of the teacher Larry Hieberger.

 What those casual attendees could not have been aware of was the time and energy expended by that initial core group that made that opening day possible.
 Jan Rose had to move on to other things in life, but Susan Polstra agreed to a partnership with Andrea Dodson to get the business part in order, Nettie Fox acted as Secretary, and huge amounts of energy and time were put in by Kristi Kolln, Penny Scribner, Jodi Reed, Doris Gorin, Kay de Lange, Chris McClellan, and Criss Raintree, not to mention associated husbands.
 A total of eighteen original coop members also paid initiation fees and monthly dues, and shared the work of staffing the gallery, keeping the books, the records and all the myriad chores of running an establishment.